MSc Computer Science (Conversion)Find a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Computer Science (Conversion).

-An upper second-class honours degree (or international equivalent) in any subject other than computer science or a computer science related subject.
+An upper second-class honours degree (or international equivalent) in any subject other than computer science or a computer science related subject (this includes Information Technology).
 Competence in mathematics must be demonstrated, with at least a B grade in GCSE Mathematics or equivalent university-level experience.

 See international equivalent qualifications on the International Office website.